osoffer/Diamond-Cutter/README.md

 <br>
 <br>
-<br>The Diamond Cutter produces the following tasks & insights:
+<br>The Diamond Cutter produces the following features:
 <br><b>Choosing the right model (& right layer) for Transfer Learning</b>
 <br><b>1.
 Which Model & Layer will Classify My Data With The Highest Accuracy?</b>
 <br>&nbsp;&nbsp;&nbsp;- Upload your data